Running For Council

 Who Can Vote?

-- a resident in the rural municipality for at least three consecutive months immediately preceding the day of the election
+- has resided in the rural municipality, or land now in the rural municipality, for at least three consecutive months immediately preceding the day of the election;

 A valid Saskatchewan Driver’s Licence;

 A valid Saskatchewan ID card issued by SGI or any motor licence issuer